Menu Toggle Software

 Building Type(s) Construction Type(s) Type of Change Updates to Compliance Software Third Party Verification

-Nonresidential New construction, additions, alterations Mandatory No updates Add new verification requirements
+Nonresidential New construction, additions, alterations Mandatory No updates Nchanges to third party verification

 Justification for Proposed Change